 But this lifestyle is not for everyone as it does takes a lot of focus and motivation to ensure things run smoothly day after day.
-So here are my top 18 tips to stay healthy while working from home.

 1. When you wake up

 Our bodies are actually made up of 60% water and it helps to keep us in tip top condition by energising our muscles, keeping our skin looking good and aiding numerous other bodily functions.

 You can go one step further and add lemon to your drink which has even more health benefits.
 You can read more about powering up with lemon water via Dr Axe

-2. Start the day with a healthy breakfast
+2. Stay healthy with a power breakfast

 Whether you work in an office or at home, it’s really important to get a good start to the day in the form of a hearty breakfast.

 One of the best things you can eat is the common egg.
 Mix in some healthy turkey bacon, avocado, red pepper, spring onions and chilli, and you can pretty much say goodbye to those mid-miring munchies.